pingcap/talent-plan/rust/projects/project-4/project.md

 both to understand and to write efficiently.
 These sections do introduce some useful criterion features, but if it's too overwhelming it's ok to skip to [part 8][next] (and file a bug about what didn't work for you).
-On the other hand, the difficulty here may present a good learning opportunity._
+On the other hand, the difficulty here may present a good learning opportunity.
+Finally, implementing these benchmarks as described requires a way to shutdown `KvsServer` programmatically (i.e. without sending `SIGKILL` and letting the OS do it), which we have not previously discussed._

 [next]: #user-content-part-8-reduced-contention-shared-data-structures